 Iceberg Rose Shrub | White Rose Plant Information and Care

-Plant Iceberg rose in the full sun or even partial shade, as Icebergs are one of the few roses that will thrive and produce flower blossoms under both light exposure.
-In a planting area, Iceberg roses are generally planted as the mid size shrub.
-Located behind a foreground plant like boxwoods, begonias, or annuals.
+Plant the Iceberg Rose in the full sun or even partial shade, as Icebergs are one of the few roses that will thrive and produce flower blossoms under both light exposure.
+In a planting area, Iceberg Roses are planted as a mid size shrub.
+They can be placed behind a foreground plant like boxwoods, begonias, or annuals.
 A large shrub can be planted behind them as a background such as Ligustrum.